-Due to COVID-19 our library meetings have gone online.
-We are now on ZOOM, likely into the Spring of 2022.
-Registration for meetings are requested, by e-mail to: email@example.com.
-You will receive confirmation of your attendance and further instructions closer to the meeting day.
+Due to improving COVID-19 conditions, we are now offering in-person presentations, as well as on ZOOM.
+Contact us for more details.
+You will receive confirmation of your attendance and further instructions, closer to the meeting day.
 You do not need a webcam on your computer, and you can also use a smartphone or a regular telephone.
-By phone you may not be able to see everyone, but you will be able to hear everything going on at the meetings.
+By phone, you won't be able to see anything, but you will be able to hear everything going on at the meetings.

 Note: Many of the presenters share their material on the Members Only page

 (for the most complete listing, please use a computer, not a cell phone)

 May 06, 2023

 Tri-City Wordsmiths presents a writers' festival celebrating its 10th anniversary as a writing club in the Tri-Cities.

 Port Coquitlam May Days (PCMD) Readers and Writers Festival features a full day of panels, workshops, market hall, blue-pencil sessions, and more.

 Generously supported by the City of Port Coquitlam, the Port Coquitlam Arts Council, and the Port Coquitlam Community Foundation's Community Capital Projects Matching Grant Program